 What does FEEEDS®or the FEEEDS®Advocacy Initiative mean?
-FEEEDS is an acronym that encompasses some of the main global issues of today-- Food Security, Education, Environment-Energy, Economics, Democracy-Development and Self-help -- that both the developed and developing countries are grappling with in order to address and resolve the challenges in these areas for the global community.
-FEEEDS®represents the first letter of each word or word-phrase of the Initiative.
-Discussion of FEEEDS®on Blogit-rrs: The Africa Post will include blogspots on issues as they relate primarily to discussions about Sub Saharan Africa.
-Blogit-rrs: The Africa Post will also include blogspot coverage on other issues as well.
+FEEEDS is an acronym that encompasses some of the main global issues of today-- Food Security, Education, Environment-Energy, Economics, Democracy-Development and Self-help -- that both developed and developing countries are grappling with in order to address and resolve the challenges for the world community.
+All of these issues are also connected to human cultural communication and how we relate as people and as nations to each other, and how we build a better global community.
+The acronym FEEEDS®represents the first letter of each word or word-phrase of the Initiative, or the pillars of FEEEDS.
+The FEEEDS® blog, The Africa Post, (which is this blog: http://blogitrrs.blogspot.com/), includes articles and commentary on issues impacting the FEEEDS pillars/themes highlighted in the FEEEDS acronym as so noted above and further detailed below.
+The Africa Post blog is primarily focused on Sub Saharan Africa (SSAfrica), but will also address other policy and trade issues related to SSAfrica.

 Food Security = Access, Available and Adequate (nutritional) food sources.
 World Food Day is October 16; 6 million children die a year of food-related diseases; 3 million people in the developed world are malnourished (http://www.fao.org/; http://www.globaleducation.edna.edu.au/).
 Challenge: There is enough food in the world, but it is not equitably distributed.